Alessandra Lanzara: Education

 Lanzara obtained her Laurea in physics (equivalent to an M.S., 1994) and doctorate in Physics and Materials Sciences (1999) from the University of Rome La Sapienza in Italy.
 Lanzara subsequently held a postdoctoral fellowship appointment at Stanford University until 2002.

 In 2002, Lanzara joined UC Berkeley Physics Department as assistant professor and was promoted associated professor with tenure in 2006.
 She advanced to Full Professor in 2011.
 She was named 2019-2020 Bakar Fellow for advancing her materials work in quantum computing applications.

 Research

 Lanzara is best known for her original contribution to the study of quantum materials such as high temperature superconductors, topological phases of matter and two dimensional materials.
 Her contributions include the discovery of spin momentum locking and electron-phonon interaction in high-temperature superconductors, symmetry breaking in graphene, and optical control of spin photocurrents in topological materials.
 She is also known for developing a new synthesis method that has enabled the synthesis of large wafers of graphene and engineering of its bandage, critical for any electronic applications and for the development of a cutting edge instrumentation to image the spin of the electrons with full energy and momentum resolution.

-Lanzara holds 3 patents in the US and EU and has coauthored more than 180 papers.
+Lanzara holds 5 patents in the US and EU and has coauthored more than 200 papers.

-She is the cofounder of QUAD, a company that develops and manufactures high efficiency detection systems for manufacturing process control technology.
+She founded QUAD, a company that develops and manufactures high efficiency detection systems for manufacturing process control technology.